ML-CAD/AppGNN/readme.md

 ./Netlist_to_graph/Parsers/graph_random_sampling.py
 ```

-In `./Netlist_to_graph/Circuits_datasets/example` you can find an example training dataset that contains various circuits used for training and validation (originally obtained from [GNN-RE]([GitHub - DfX-NYUAD/GNN-RE: GNN-RE datasets for circuit recognition](https://github.com/DfX-NYUAD/GNN-RE))).
+In `./Netlist_to_graph/Circuits_datasets/example` you can find an example training dataset that contains various circuits used for training and validation (originally obtained from [GNN-RE](https://github.com/DfX-NYUAD/GNN-RE).
 In the same directory, you will also find the circuits of exact adder implementations (`*_Xbit_approxlevel_Y.v`) that will be used by AppGNN to generate a *generic* approximated variant of adder circuits.
-Finally, a true approximate circuit, obtained from the [EvoApproxLib]([EvoApproxLib | Approximate Circuits Library | 8-bit unsigned multiplier](https://ehw.fit.vutbr.cz/evoapproxlib/)) (Test\_\*.v), is located in the same directory.
+Finally, a true approximate circuit, obtained from the [EvoApproxLib](https://ehw.fit.vutbr.cz/evoapproxlib/) (Test\_\*.v), is located in the same directory.
 This circuit is used to test the accuracy of AppGNN and can be replaced by any approximate adder circuit.
 Replace `graph_leaf_sampling.py` with `graph_random_sampling.py` to perform random node sampling instead of leaf node sampling in the following.

 To run the example, execute the following: